 - Use a color wheel for a reference guide.
-We also provide clients with a style guide to help choose a color palette.
+We also provide clients with a style guide to help them choose a color palette.

 - Your color decision can also be based on the season.
-We talk more about the right color for the right time of year below.
+We talk more about the right color for the right time of the year below.

 6. Choose Warm Or Cool

-- Warm tones such as browns, yellows, oranges, are nice tones for Fall sessions because they tend to look fantastic with typical Fall backgrounds.
+- Warm tones such as browns, yellows, and oranges, are nice tones for Fall sessions because they tend to look fantastic with typical Fall backgrounds.
 Think leaves changing colors.

 - Cool tones such as Blues, Purples, Greys, and Blacks are great for winter.